gslin/codedeploy-makefile/README.md

 * Git
 * GNU Make

-## Usage
+## Install

 Use git submodule to include it:

     git submodule add https://github.com/gslin/codedeploy-makefile.git

+## Setup

-Then add this into the bottom of your `GNUmakefile`:
+Add this into the bottom of your `GNUmakefile`:

     -include codedeploy-makefile/codedeploy.gnumakefile

-## Setup

-This command will create S3 bucket and CodeDeploy application:

-    make setup-deploy

-You still need to create deployment group youself.

 Then specify these variables in `GNUmakefile`: